dosimont/dosimont.github.io/site/software/index.md

 ### LPAggreg library (main developper)

 LPAggreg is a library written in C++ and that enables to aggregate multidimensional and discrete generic systems over one or several dimensions.
-It is built upon an aggregation method design by Robin Lamarche-Perrin.
+It is built upon an aggregation method designed by Robin Lamarche-Perrin.
 **LPaggreg's github repository: [https://github.com/dosimont/lpaggreg](https://github.com/dosimont/lpaggreg)**
 **JNI wrapper github repository: [https://github.com/dosimont/lpaggregjni](https://github.com/dosimont/lpaggregjni)**